-Diesel Particulate Filter (DPF) Regen is a relatively recent issue facing truck and fleet owners.
+Diesel particulate filter regen is a relatively recent issue facing truck and fleet owners.

-Starting with 2007 model years, diesel trucks are “blessed” with a diesel particulate filter (DPF).
-DPFs grab soot from your exhaust before it blows out into the environment.
+By “recent,” we mean 2007; diesel trucks from that model year and onward are “blessed” with a diesel particulate filter (DPF).
+These filters grab soot from your exhaust before it blows out into the environment.
 It’s a wall-flow filter usually made of cordierite, silicon carbide, or a ceramic monolith.

-As the exhaust gases pass through the filter, it captures somewhere between 85%-100% of diesel particulate matter (DPM).
-So much of the DPM is removed that you could place a white handkerchief over the exhaust pipe and it would stay white.
+As the exhaust gasses pass through the filter, it captures somewhere between 85%-100% of diesel particulate matter (DPM).
+The filter removes a lot of the DPM—so much so, you could place a white handkerchief over the exhaust pipe and it would stay white.

 DPF maintenance is relatively straightforward.
-Over time, soot builds up in the filter walls and must be cleared out.
-A warning light usually shows up indicating it is time to literally burn out the accumulated soot.
-This process of burning is called regeneration.
-In addition to regeneration, periodic DPF cleaning is required too.
+A warning light usually shows up, indicating it is time to literally burn out the accumulated soot.
+In addition to regeneration, periodic DPF cleaning is required, too.

 Diesel Particulate Filter (DPF) Regen

-Active regeneration happens when changes in engine operation are required to get the ECM to burn out, or some catalyst is introduced, or both.
+Active regeneration happens when changes in engine operation are required to get the Engine Control Module (ECM) to burn out and/or some catalyst is introduced.
 This is common among trucks with a lighter duty cycle, because soot accumulates while idling or going slowly through traffic.

-One method involves the ECM tweaking engine parameters to increase the exhaust temperature.
-Then it switches on an extra fuel injector that shoots fuel into the exhaust stream.
+One active regeneration method involves the ECM tweaking engine parameters to increase the exhaust temperature.
+The ECM then switches on an extra fuel injector that shoots fuel into the exhaust stream.
 This fuel reacts with a catalyst and burns the built up soot out of the DPF.
-Newer engines allow parked regeneration.

-When active regen requirements aren’t met, or when soot levels rise to a certain point, a forced regeneration may be required.
-A diagnostic tool is required to force regeneration.
-Continuing to operate the vehicle at this stage can ruin the DPF and cause other damage.
+If active regen requirements aren’t met or soot levels rise to a certain point, you may need to perform a forced regeneration.
+You’ll need a diagnostic tool for this.
+You’ll also want to get to work on it sooner rather than later, as continuing to operate the vehicle at this stage can ruin the DPF and cause other damage.

-The DPF must be cleaned every 150,000 to 300,000 miles to remove accumulated ash.
+You’ll need to clean the DPF every 150,000 to 300,000 miles to remove accumulated ash.
 This ash buildup is not necessarily related to regens, but is most often due to sulfated ash in the engine oil.
-The filter must also be cleaned if a fuel injector or turbo problem causes contamination with engine oil or non-combusted diesel.
+You’ll also need to clean the filter if a fuel injector or turbo problem causes contamination with engine oil or non-combusted diesel.
 This contamination causes unacceptable back pressure.

-Cleaning methods include air blasting, the use of de-ionized water, and a vacuum-like system.
-Cleaning must be done very carefully so as not to damage the filter.
-The particulate matter removed must be carefully handled so technicians are not exposed to its extremely fine contaminants.
+Cleaning methods include air blasting, the use of deionized water, and a vacuum-like system.
+You’ll need to clean very, very carefully so as not to damage the filter, and removing particulate matter must be handled with the proper equipment and care so technicians are not exposed to its extremely fine contaminants.

-Timewise, cleaning a DPF should be quick enough to be accommodated during an oil change.
+Timewise, we’ve generally found that cleaning a DPF is a quick enough process—it can usually be accommodated during an oil change.

 DPF and Preventive Maintenance

-The diesel particulate filter is one more thing that must be tracked and maintained on a heavy duty truck.
-Making sure the truck is on a regular preventive maintenance program will help ensure the long life of the DPF.
-Regularly replacing air filters and fuel filters, and using the correct type of oil for the engine will help prevent unnecessary wear, and even catastrophe, with the DPF.
+You guessed it: the diesel particulate filter is one more thing that must be tracked and maintained on a heavy-duty truck.
+Making sure the truck is on a regular preventive maintenance program will help ensure the long life of the DPF, as will regularly replacing air filters and fuel filters.
+While expensive for truck owners, the removal of diesel particulate matter before it blows into our breathing air certainly has its benefits, and using the correct type of oil for the engine will also help prevent unnecessary wear and the problems that can come with it.